 Kavitha Saravanakumar, North West London CCG/ICS

-Ngawai Moss, Parent and Katie’s Team founding member
+Ngawai Moss, Parent and founding member of Katie’s Team

 Funding and support

 This programme is jointly funded by the London Health Data Strategy partners, which include NHS England (London region), the five London ICSs and a number of London’s NHS organisations and universities, and further supported through Health Data Research UK.
 The programme builds on CEG’s previous work to improve childhood immunisation rates which was funded by NHS North East London Clinical Commissioning Group’s Digital First programme and Barts Charity REAL Health programme.